-While there a lot of different places to choose from in the Pacific Northwest, we chose Seattle to fully explore since the last trip there was before our cruise and only lasted a day.
+While there many places to choose from in the Pacific Northwest, we chose Seattle to fully explore since the last trip there was before our cruise and only lasted a day.
 As a bonus, it was a quick sprint up to Vancouver by train.
-The flight time to Seattle is about four hours depending on how much head wind there is to fight.
+The flight time to Seattle is about four hours depending on how much head wind the plane has to fight.
 I always prefer to fly direct if possible, and found some tickets on Alaska Airlines, which is different from our usual American Airlines.

 After arriving in Seattle we picked up our rental car and headed to our vacation booking on Bainbridge Island.
 While Seattle and the surrounding area has great public transit, we had a plan to really explore the area freely so a rental car was a must.
 We choose to avoid the ferries and drive around to Bainbridge which offered some time to enjoy the bridges and mountain backdrops.

 We stayed three nights on Bainbridge Island in a vacation rental run by Vacasa that we found as a listing on my favorite hotel site, Hotels.com.
 The name of the property is Artist Retreat and was spectacular.
 It is a fully equipped house that can sleep up to four and offers great views.
 It was a big plus to having a working kitchen allowing us to prepare basic breakfasts and lunches.
 While we explored the island for dinner, none of the restaurant selections stood out.
 However, we began making plans to return to the island before we even left.